-With 286,900 tonnes of grain shipped in the first quarter, Saskatchewan was again the largest originator of tendered grain in western Canada, although its share slipped to 42.6% from 55.1% the year before.
-Much of this loss was due to an increase in the amount of tendered grain originated by Alberta, which accounted for another 285,800 tonnes, to claim a nearly identical share, 42.5%, against 33.6% the year previous.
-This was followed by Manitoba, which originated 100,500 tonnes and saw its share rise to 14.9% from 11.0% a year earlier.
+With 459,900 tonnes of grain shipped in the first half, Alberta was the largest originator of tendered grain in western Canada, increasing its share to 46.1% from 35.7% a year earlier.
+Much of this gain was due to a reduction in shipments from Saskatchewan, which accounted for another 436,100 tonnes, and claimed a 43.7% share against a 51.7% the year previous.
+This was followed by Manitoba, which originated 100,500 tonnes and saw its share fall to 10.1% from 12.0% a year earlier.

 High-throughput elevators have been the principal facilities used in moving tendered grain.
 From the outset of the GMP, over 90% of the annual tendered grain movement originated at such facilities.
 In more recent years, this share has moved steadily higher, reaching a record 97.6% in the 2008-09 crop year.
-Results from the first quarter were consistent with this, with 95.8% of the tendered grain movement having originated at high-throughput elevators.
-Much the same was true of the tonnages originated by each of the provinces.
+Results from the first half were consistent with this, with 95.8% of the tendered grain movement having originated at high-throughput elevators.
 [Table 4E-14]